2009 Washington Redskins season: Week 10: vs. Denver Broncos

 Trying to snap a four-game losing streak, the Redskins went home for a Week 10 interconference duel with the Denver Broncos.
 Washington would trail early in the first quarter as Broncos quarterback Kyle Orton completed a 40-yard touchdown pass to wide receiver Brandon Marshall.
 The Redskins would answer with quarterback Jason Campbell's 2-yard touchdown pass to tight end Todd Yoder, but Denver came right back with Orton hooking up with Marshall again on a 75-yard touchdown pass.
 In the second quarter, Washington would tie the game with a trick play, as punter Hunter Smith threw a 35-yard touchdown pass to fullback Mike Sellers.
 The Broncos would close out the half with kicker Matt Prater getting a 24-yard field goal.
-After a scoreless third quarter, the 'Skins would take command in the fourth quarter with running back Ladell Betts getting a 1-yard touchdown run and kicker Shaun Suisham booting a 35-yard field goal.
+After a scoreless third quarter, the Redskins would take command in the fourth quarter with running back Ladell Betts getting a 1-yard touchdown run and kicker Shaun Suisham booting a 35-yard field goal.

 With the win, the Redskins improved to 3–6.